A PLANNED UNIT DEVELOPMENT ("PUD")

 In addition to the annual meeting, the board has monthly meetings, (usually every month except December), where items of common interest to all homeowners are discussed.
 These are

 open, and we encourage all members to attend.
 There are also closed sessions, at which time personnel or litigate items are discussed.
 Each meeting is chaired by the highest ranking officer on the board, and the

-attendance of a majority of the officers constitutes the necessary quorum to conduct a "duly held meeting."
+attendance of a majority of the members constitutes the necessary quorum to conduct a "duly held meeting."

 The Board of Directors is expected "to do all things necessary to conduct, manage, and control the affairs and business of the Association."
 A number of specific requirements

-and duties of the board are outlined on page 16 and 23 of the By-laws, all of which pertain to the mutual benefit of the Association.
+and duties of the board are outlined Article VIII of the By-laws, all of which pertain to the mutual benefit of the Association.
+The Directors must be members of the Association in good standing.

-The officers, who must be members of the association in good standing, are elected after the annual meeting, hold office for one year unless resigned or removed.
-The Board may appoint
+Officers of the Board: Officers are elected by the Board after the annual meeting and hold office for one year unless resigned or removed.
+The Board may appoint other

 In spite of all the legal-sounding phrases, it is easy to see that your Board of Directors works very hard to represent you.
 For more detailed information on this subject, see Articles V